12 Things to Do in New York in October

 Autumn in Central Park| ©Levon Avdoyan

-Ideally, you should take warm clothes, jumpers and long trousers - I always pack a scarf in my suitcase!
-And some comfortable trainers or boots, because even if you don't realise it, you'll end up covering a lot of kilometres.
-And now, let's enjoy it!
+Ideally, you should wear mid-season clothing, jumpers and long trousers.
+I always pack a scarf!
+And some comfortable trainers or boots because, even if you don't realise it, you'll end up walking quite a few kilometres.
+And now, enjoy!